yduf/yduf.github.io/_posts/2026-01-24-pc-hardware-gpu-rtx-5070Ti.md

   border-radius: 6px;
 "  markdown="1" >

-The NVIDIA RTX 5070 is part of the 5000-series, which **requires the Open Kernel Modules and requires driver 580 or newer**.
+The NVIDIA RTX 5070 is part of the 5000-series, which **requires the Open Kernel Modules and requires driver 580 or newer**. - [Working 580-open Driver Guide](https://github.com/adamn1225/FIXED-NVIDIA-RTX-5070-on-Ubuntu-24.04---Working-580-open-Driver-Guide?tab=readme-ov-file#fixed-nvidia-rtx-5070-on-ubuntu-2404--2410--working-580-open-driver-guide)

 All of the following WILL FAIL: